ErpNetDocs/tech/advanced/document-amounts/index.md

 - **Commissions (and other internal mechanisms for payments or money accounting)** - if used as additional amounts, they can represent a percentage of the document amount and the result can be used for recording internal company performance or personal employee indicators.

+## Usage

+Additional amounts are used for different reasons, such as adding amounts to the main business activity in a document or reporting secondary measurements for a business or outside activities.

+#### Calculating the amount to pay

+Some additional amounts serve to calculate the **[amount to pay](/modules/crm/sales/sales-concepts/amount-to-pay.md)** for a document.
+This is marked in the definition by adding a check to the *Add To Customer* field.
+Usually, these are amounts like VAT, VAT deviation, discounts, increases, decreases.

+#### Calculating goods cost

+Additional amounts may be used to add value to the goods cost in the **[logistics](/modules/logistics/index.html)**.

+For example, if transport is entered as an additional amount, when goods are purchased, the transport value will be **added** to the purchase price.
+When a stock transfer from one store to another is executed and it includes transport cost added to the issued products, the value of this transport should be **added** to the products cost **before** they are received in the second store.

+Adding transport to the purchase price or the store cost is done in the receiving store orders or store transactions.
+When a row in the sub-document is created, the value of this row is **increased** by the distribution in the current row amount of the transport.

+The same procedure is applied to **all** additional amounts marked as part of the store cost calculation.

+This is the *Add To Line* field in the definition of the additional amount.

+#### Calculating outside activities

+Additional amounts may also be used to report the external activities of an enterprise company.

+For example, if a salesman in a company receives commissions or other additions to their salaries equal to a percentage of the turnover they achieve, the commision may be entered as an additional amount in the sales order, which is a **percentage** of the amount to pay.

 -------
 ### See more